JackBorah/get-wow-data/README.md

 ## Notes on the data
+#### Href's
+The href's in the json are links to related elements and th first one in a query is the url which made the query.
 #### Prices
 The prices some item is in the following format g*sscc, where g = gold, s = silver, c = copper.
 Silver and copper are fixed in the last 4 decimal spaces whlie gold can be as any number of spaces before silver.
 So 25289400 is 2528g 94s 00c.